 Article structure

-Prepare a single word file for the manuscript, consisting of the required sections by the order that is mentioned in the following:
+Prepare a single word file for the manuscript, consisting of the required sections in the order that is mentioned in the following:

 Essential title page information: